Azure/k8s-infra/hack/README.md

 $ docker run -v $(git rev-parse --show-toplevel):/go/src -w /go/src -u $(id -u ${USER}):$(id -g ${USER}) -it k8sinfradev:latest
 ```

-It is not recommended to mount the source like this on Windows (WSL2) as the cross-VM file operations are _much_ slower.
+It is not recommended to mount the source like this on Windows (WSL2) as the cross-VM file operations are very slow.

 ### ./dev.sh